Duc-Lam-jh/GithubEx/README.md

 1. git revert -m

 __If the merge and the latest commit has not been pushed__
-- Using the command git revert <commitId before the merge>
+- Using the command git revert commitId
 1. git log
-2. git revert <commitId>
+2. git revert commitId